MINDSET-INFORMATION-TECHNOLOGY/FRONT-END-TEAM/README.md

-# SmartLink – Team SmartTech
+# SmartLink – Mindset IT Team

 ## Project Vision
 SmartLink is a collaborative platform designed to connect students, educators, and companies, creating opportunities for learning, earning, and professional growth.
 Our goal is to build a full-stack solution that delivers real value and impact to users across Nigeria and beyond.